lune-climate/lune-docs/docs/src/index.md

 - title: Download an order's completion certificate
   details: We'll take you through the necessary steps to download an order's certificate once all offsets have been retired.
   link: /guides/download-completion-certificate.html
-- title: Feature 3 Title
+- title: Engange with project bundle selection
-  details: Feature 3 Description
+  details: We'll show you how to expose our project bundles to your customers and allow them to pick which projects to finance.
+  link: /guides/customer-project-bundle-selection.html
 footer: Made by Lune with ❤️
 ---